Everything I wanted to know about Yoga Teacher Training (in a nutshell)

 Most foundational trainings are 200 hours, typically completed over several weeks in an intensive format or several months in part-time programs.

-Yes, but Yoga Alliance is an industry minimum standard, and you shouldn’t choose a teacher training school based on this alone.
+Yes, but Yoga Alliance is an industry minimum standard, the lowest of the lowest bar, and you shouldn’t choose a teacher training school based on this alone.
 Getting Yoga Alliance accredited is simply filling up some forms and paying them fees.
-Yes, they help bring some bare minimums to the industry, that’s a good thing, but beware of those schools that rely heavily on the fact that they have been accredited — if that’s all they are using to market their course, don’t expect much unless they are conducting teacher training on a pro bono basis (many teachers outside of Singapore conduct their first 3-6 teacher trainings FOC to gain experience).
+Yes, they help bring some centralised objective standards to the industry, that’s a good thing, but beware of those schools that rely heavily on the fact that they have been accredited to persuade you to join their course.
+That said, most of the current yoga teacher trainings being offered in Singapore are acceptable, provided they are on a pro bono basis (many teachers outside of Singapore conduct their first 3-6 teacher trainings FOC to gain experience), since the majority of them are not experienced enough to charge full fees.
+Do consider their courses by asking them if they are willing to provide the course on a goodwill basis, as they do require the teaching experience in order for them to grow.